Bob Thurman: Cincinnati Reds

 Impressed with his winter season, the Cincinnati Reds bought his contract from the Cubs, for a reported $2,000.
 He made his major league debut on April 14, 1955, the same day Elston Howard became the first black man to play for the New York Yankees.
 Thurman hit 7 homers in only 152 at-bats, although his average fell to .217.
 The following year he hit .295 in only 139 chances, with 8 homers.
 On August 18, 1956, he hit three consecutive homers and a double against the Milwaukee Braves.

 Back with the Reds in 1957, he was hitting .351, but by the end of June his average had dropped to .259.
 On August 2 he was sent down to the Seattle Rainiers of the Pacific Coast League.
 He hit 8 home runs in the Pacific Coast League before being recalled by the Reds later in August.
 For the 1957 Reds Thurman hit 16 home runs in 190 at bats.
 His home run per at-bat percentage of 8.4% was better than Duke Snider who led the league at 7.9%, although Thurman lacked the plate appearances to qualify officially.

 Return to the minor leagues

 Thurman played the entire 1958 season with the Reds and had a few pinch-hitting appearances with them in 1959.
 His final game was April 21, 1959.
 He was sent back to the minor leagues that year, but failed to hit well with Seattle or with Omaha of the American Association.
 In 1960 he hit .274 with Charleston, also of the American Association.
 He was now 43 years old.
-In 1961 he finally retired as a player, after 21 games with Charlotte in the South Atlantic League.
+In 1961 he retired as a player, after 21 games with Charlotte in the South Atlantic League.